zdravkov/kendo-docs/web/grid/how-to/kendo-grid-in-spa-application.md

 ---
-title: Kendo UI Grid in a Kendo UI SPA application
+title: Using Grid in a Kendo UI SPA application
-page_title: Kendo UI Grid in a Kendo UI SPA application
+page_title: Using Grid in a Kendo UI SPA application
 description: This example shows how to use Kendo UI Grid widget in a Kendo UI SPA application.
 ---